hpccsystems-solutions-lab/tlh-oss-terraform-azurerm-aks/modules/core-config/modules/rbac/README.md

 3494a2b5-d6e5-49f2-9cf7-542004cbe44d
 ```

+---

 #### Role Assignment

-Only user based assignment is supported for privileged roles for the following reasons:
+Role assignment for all but basic view permissions is only supported for Azure AD users (not groups), for the following reasons.

-* To provide more transparency for cluster operators and InfoSec teams reviewing the Terraform code or Azure role assignments
+* To provide more transparency for cluster operators or InfoSec teams reviewing the Terraform code or Azure role assignments
-* To ensure role assignments are managed in tandem with cluster lifecycle (*e.g. roles will be unassigned on cluster deletion*)
+* To ensure role assignment is managed in tandem with cluster lifecycle (*e.g. roles will be unassigned on cluster deletion*)

-Azure AD Groups are not deployed via Terraform due to privileges required in the tenant, so groups must be managed independently.
+The latter is due to Azure AD Groups not being managed by Terraform due to the high level of privileges required in the Azure AD tenant.

-> Group assignment is only supported for the standard view role for the use case of multi-cluster visibility
+This necessitates groups be managed independently, however there isn't a robust mechanism to manage this currently.

+---

 #### Role Mapping

+The `azuread_clusterrole_map` roles map to the following Kubernetes clusterroles.

-`cluster_admin_users` is bound to the built-in _**cluster-admin**_ clusterrole, providing full access to the cluster.
+* `cluster_admin_users` - bound to the built-in _**cluster-admin**_ clusterrole, providing full access to the cluster

-`cluster_view_users` is bound to the `lnrs:cluster-view` role with full read access to the cluster, including secrets.
+* `cluster_view_users` - bound to the _**lnrs:cluster-view**_ role with full read access to the cluster, including sensitive data (*e.g. secrets*)
+* `standard_view_users` - bound to the _**lnrs:view**_ role, inherited from the built-in _**view**_ clusterrole with custom added permissions

-`standard_view_[users|groups]` is bound to the `lnrs:view` role, inherited from the built-in _**view**_ clusterrole with custom permissions.
+* `standard_view_groups` - bound to the _**lnrs:view**_ role, inherited from the built-in _**view**_ clusterrole with custom added permissions

+Additional roles may be added if there is a valid use case across all clusters.

 <br>